jasim/jsfoo-talk-learning-to-learn-reason/main.md

 ::: notes

-A little about me, I've been programming professionally for over 10 years now.
+A little about me, I've been programming professionally for a little over 10 years now.

 This is one of the earliest software that I built.